MSc Policy ResearchFind a programme

 |Open to international students||Yes|

-Researchers, research managers and policy advisers, as well as service planners, are all faced with a growing need for top quality research which is timely and relevant.
-This programme builds on the links between research and policy in developing the particular skills and capacities needed by policy-oriented researchers, professionals, and postgraduate students interested in carrying out public policy, social policy and social welfare research.
-We believe this is vital if researchers are to maximise the impact of their work in addressing real issues of concern to policy makers and decision takers.
+Researchers, research managers and policy advisers, as well as service planners, are all faced with a growing need for top-quality research that is timely and relevant.
+This programme builds on the links between research and policy in developing the particular skills and capacities needed by policy-oriented researchers, professionals and postgraduate students interested in carrying out public policy, social policy and social welfare research.
+We believe this is vital if researchers are to maximise the impact of their work in addressing real issues of concern to policy-makers and decision-takers.

-In addition to providing core research training in philosophy and research design in the social sciences and introductions to and further approaches in quantitative and qualitative methods in the social sciences, the programme offers elective courses in areas of the school's particular research expertise, notably child and family welfare, gender and violence, health and social care, poverty and social exclusion, and policy-oriented evaluation.
+The programme provides core research training in philosophy and research design in the social sciences, along with introductions to and further approaches in quantitative and qualitative methods in the social sciences.
+It also offers elective courses in areas of the school's particular research expertise, namely child and family welfare, gender and violence, health and social care, poverty and social exclusion, and policy-oriented evaluation.

-We recognise that students will be joining with relevant, albeit varied, experience.
-There will, therefore, be opportunities for you not only to draw on your own experiences as researchers, managers and policy advisors but also to share these with other participants on the programme.
-Those who have recently embarked upon a career in policy research or who hope to do so, will find the programme offers a unique combination of academic rigour, up-to-date policy content and relevant skills development.
+We recognise that students will be joining with relevant - albeit varied - experience.
+Therefore, there will be opportunities for you to draw on your own experiences as researchers, managers and policy advisers and to share these with other participants on the programme.
+Those who have recently embarked on a career in policy research, or who hope to do so, will find the programme offers a unique combination of academic rigour, up-to-date policy content and relevant skills development.